conneroisu/cpre488/Report_copy.md

 - The stride was set to the size of our horizontal offset and there was no frame delay

-- The horizontal offset was set to 2x our desired horizontal size since the horizontal line was 2 biytes
+- The horizontal offset was set to 2x our desired horizontal size since the horizontal line was 2 bytes

 - The vertical offset was set to our desired vertical size